bdogukandagli/bdogukandagli/README.md

 ## I'm a Developer and Explorer!

-- :dart: I’m currently working on a React Project!
+- :dart: I’m currently working on a Vue Project!
 - :computer: I’m currently learning Go
-- :date: 2023 Goals: Contribute more to Open Source projects
+- :date: 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to explore new repositories

 <br />